 Temporomandibular joint (TMJ) disorder is a painful condition with symptoms that include severe headaches, sensitive teeth, ear pain, muscle soreness, and difficulty opening and closing the jaw comfortably.
 The TMJs hold your bottom jaw to your top jaw.
 When problems develop in these joints, they can cause TMJ disorder.
-Various causes of the disorder include jaw injury or trauma, arthritis, misalignment of the jaw, and chronic bruxism.
+Various causes of the disorder include jaw injury or trauma, arthritis, misalignment of the jaw, arthritis of the jawjoints, and chronic bruxism.

 Headaches Related to TMJ Disorder